 The need for a cultural change is more important than ever.
 Successful businesses are increasingly embracing the importance of inclusive design and, therefore, opening-up greater access to software products and digital assets.

 Kevin Hart, CEO & Executive Chairperson of BASDA said: ” Designing software products and creating online visibility that is fully accessible must be the future direction of travel for all organisations.
 70% of users will click away from a website, or software system, which is inaccessible.
 The ‘click-away pound’ is now estimated at a staggering £17.1 billion loss.
 Businesses that develop and promote a culture that embraces digital accessibility and inclusivity will bring potentially vast long-term benefits to not only their end customer but their organisation as well – especially as doing so properly can uplift usability by 35% for all users!.”

 Robin Christopherson MBE, Head of Digital Inclusion at AbilityNet commented “We believe in a digital world accessible to all.
 Identifying when and where a business should start their journey can be the most challenging step but it can also unlock great potential.
 Our Digital Accessibility Maturity Model (‘DAMM’) complements the latest BASDA guide and effectively allows a business to self-assess where they are with regards to accessibility at a current point in time and provides a clear indication and roadmap on how to move forward.
 These combined resources now available to businesses will help ensure that an organisation embraces and embeds inclusive design and then everything it builds is accessible by default.”

-To access your free copy of the Accessibility & Inclusive Design Guide DOWNLOAD HERE
+Download a free copy of the Accessibility & Inclusive Design Guide

-If you are not already a member of BASDA and would like more information on how to become one, click HERE for more information on how to join.
+If you are not already a member of BASDA you can find more information on how to join on our BASDA membership page.